Undergraduate program overview

 If you answered yes to any of the above, consider our bachelor's degree in accountancy.

 With a degree in accounting your career choices are limitless.
 You can choose to work in assurance, consulting, corporate accounting/finance, financial analysis/venture capital, financial planning, non-for-profit/government or tax consulting services.
+Explore information for future undergraduate students at the W. P. Carey School of Business.

 The accounting program at the W. P. Carey School of Business is fully accredited by the Association to Advance Collegiate Schools of Business.
 It is consistently ranked among the top public programs in the nation.

 The undergraduate program begins with ACC 194 — Leadership, Ethics, Accountability & Professionalism (LEAP).
 LEAP will provide you with tools and resources to help you achieve a successful transition from high school to college, and ultimately to your career.
-You and your peer freshman accounting majors will also begin the process of networking as each Friday afternoon for your first two months at ASU you meet with representatives of major accounting firms to discuss a specific element of the LEAP program.
+You and your peer first-year student accounting majors will also begin the process of networking as each Friday afternoon for your first two months at ASU you meet with representatives of major accounting firms to discuss a specific element of the LEAP program.

 Following your first semester you will begin a series of accounting and other courses to help you succeed in accounting, including oral and written communication, analytical competencies, teaming and working in diverse groups and interpersonal and critical thinking.
 In addition, the undergraduate accounting major includes courses in computer information systems developed specifically for accounting majors.